NathanVosburg/2D-Game-Engine/README.md

-# TwinStickGame
+# 2D Game Engine

-Twin stick shooter built fully from scratch for MacOS.
+2D game engine built fully from scratch for MacOS.
 Inspired by Handmade Hero series by Casey Muratori.